junxit/us-congress-bills-117/metadata.md

 - 2022-07-12 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Murray with an amendment in the nature of a substitute.
 Without written report.
 - 2022-07-12 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Murray with an amendment in the nature of a substitute.
 Without written report.
 - 2022-07-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 442.
+- 2022-12-01 — Passed Senate with an amendment by Voice Vote. (consideration: CR S6946; text: CR S6946)
+- 2022-12-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S6946; text: CR S6946)